 Time of the Preacher/Long Time Gone

 I'm Not Following You (1997, 55.10) ***/½

 |It's a Steal

 I'm Not Following You

 Ex-leader of Orange Juice, Edwyn Collins' second solo album, 1990's Hellbent on Compromise, is apparently viewed as a poor relation in comparison to its rated predecessor, the previous year's Hope and Despair and its successor, '94's Gorgeous George, home to major hit A Girl Like You.
 In truth, the album's not bad, but the songwriting isn't outstanding and the arrangements seem a bit studio-heavy.
 Best track?
 For some reason, Someone Else Besides strikes a chord with me, as it's barely distinguishable from the rest of the album, although nothing here actually offends.
-Collins plays Mellotron himself, in an unusually early 'second wind' setting, after its '80s pariah status, with something on Take Care Of Yourself; my guess is the otherwise uncredited vibes, but it's hard to tell.
+Collins plays Mellotron himself, in an unusually early 'second wind' setting, after its '80s pariah status, with faint strings on Take Care Of Yourself.

 '97's I'm Not Following You is another album for Edwyn's fans and why not?
 The material skips between styles with his usual aplomb, making him as difficult to categorise as ever, better tracks including Seventies Night and the driving Adidas World, replete with ripping monosynth part.
 Collins plays Mellotron again, with a brief 'noodly' horn part (credited as such) on No One Waved Goodbye, which, to be honest, would've passed me by had I not known.
 Incidentally, best wishes to Collins on his long-term stroke recovery.